CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 Exercise 1 (10 mins)
 ~~~~~~~~~~~~~~~~~~~~

 - Build a static website
 - Run it on your machine
 - Share your (non-localhost) url on slack

 4.2 Deploying dynamic website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, let's dive deeper into what Docker images are.
-Later on we will build your own image and use that image to run an application locally (deploy a dynamic website).
+Later on we will build our own image and use that image to run an application locally (deploy a dynamic website).

 4.2.1 Docker images
 ^^^^^^^^^^^^^^^^^^^